 Another case reported their family of origin being impacted by the parents living apart in separate regions of the country for work (economic migration) and only meeting infrequently.
 In the case’s experience, this was associated with strained familial relationships and favoritism.

 A focus group member also shared the story of a former soldier (stationed at the border during the civil war) and how those experiences influenced him in his family.
 He indicated that he was previously very aggressive and that his own use of power had been previously influenced by carrying a gun (as a soldier).
-He described this as the “power of the gun.”
+He described this as the “

 “I will win, because I have the gun.”